 - Low-touch customers – This customer group is managed by automated techniques rather than having a dedicated CSM

-On the other hand, in order to create a profitable Customer Success Framework, one must keep in mind the scope of retaining your existing customer base.
-It is critical that you not only acquire new customers but also retain them, otherwise you can’t succeed.
+On the other hand, to create a profitable Customer Success Framework, one must keep in mind the scope of retaining your existing customer base.
+You must not only acquire new customers but also retain them, otherwise, you can’t succeed.

 Renewals and/or Expansion

 The best time to upsell or cross-sell your product to a customer is when one has gone through all of the stages of adoption, has acknowledged the value of your product, and has decided to become a brand advocate.
 It is at this point that the CSMs are able to easily predict the customer’s response if contacted to discuss the possibility of expanding their business in light of previous interactions.

 Some important points to remember:

 - Collaboration and teamwork are essential – For a successful renewal process, your customer should interact with several people at your firm during the journey.
 And documenting these interactions helps everyone to quickly review recent transactions and get up to speed on the account’s current status.

 - Metrics can help you improve your software and provide insights into data.
 Data that can show potential renewal/expansion opportunities.

 - Scale with Automation – Having reminders and reports in place to alert you of approaching renewal dates is vital; however, it is equally essential to remind consumers of their impending renewal dates.

 Expansion can take the shape of a service renewal or the purchase of related or higher-featured versions of products.
 In any event, the customer success personnel should be able to gloss over how their new offering’s values have been enhanced while promoting them to clients.